AbhinavPamadi/ImageSearchApp/README.md

 To get Started

--Clone the Repository
+- Clone the Repository-
 git clone https://github.com/AbhinavPamadi/ImageSearchApp.git
 cd ImageSearchApp

-- Get an Unsplash API Key
+- Get an Unsplash API Key-
--Go to Unsplash Developers
+Go to Unsplash Developers.
--Register an app to obtain your Access Key
+Register an app to obtain your Access Key

-- Add Your Access Key
+- Add Your Access Key-
-Open script.js and replace the placeholder key:

-const accessKey = "YOUR_ACCESS_KEY_HERE";
+Open script.js and replace the placeholder key: const accessKey = "YOUR_ACCESS_KEY_HERE";

-- Run the App
+- Run the App-
 You can open the index.html file directly in your browser or use a live server extension.